chenyu-01/portfolio/content/blog/project-detail.md

 })
 ```

-> by the way, in `/pages/blog/[...slug].vue` to work with markdown style and tailwindcss, I utilized **prose** class from tailwindcss to style the content.
+by the way, in `/pages/blog/[...slug].vue` to work with markdown style and tailwindcss theme, I utilized **prose** class from tailwindcss to style the content.